 “The vintage returns always come when you invest at the worst time,” he said.
 “The worst returns always come when you invest at the point when everyone is going crazy on tech.”

-To receive our White Paper ‘Uncover hidden meaning in the data room’, please enter your email address below.
+To receive our Product Sheet, please enter your email address below.